Physician Credentialing – Our Quick Reference Guide to Success

 There is no rushing here.
 Commercial payors have now become major insurance companies with their own guidelines and timelines; enrollment in Medicare/Medicaid also comes with increased requirements.

-Smart providers would give themselves around 150 days for completion of this process.
+Smart providers would give themselves around 150 days for the completion of this process.

 3. Assign an appropriate coordinator